1.2 Identifiers, Keywords, Comments, and Basic Program Structure

 Comments and docstrings

-A comment begins with # and continues to the end of the physical line, unless the hash character appears inside a string.
-Comments are ignored by Python execution but are important for human readers.
+A comment begins with # and runs to the end of that physical line, unless the # is inside a string.
+Comments are ignored at execution.
+Python has no dedicated multi-line comment syntax; programmers stack # lines.

 # Convert minutes into full hours.